poi-vrc/DressingTools/docs~/docs/guides/using-with-vrm.md

 sidebar_position: 2
 ---

-# Using with VRM
+# Using with VRM0

-You can use DressingTools to dress clothes in a UniVRM-only project.
+You can use DressingTools to dress clothes in a UniVRM-only (VRM0) project.

-:::info
+:::danger
-This feature is experimental.
+This feature is experimental and not fully tested.
+Please expect bugs and unknown behaviours.

+Since VRM is not the main focus right now, support for VRM is currently feature-lacking.
 Integrated build, VRM spring bones and physics will be supported soon.

+This documentation could also be outdated.
 :::

 ## Guide

-### 1. Prepare a UniVRM project
+### 1. Prepare a UniVRM (VRM0) project

 Follow the instructions from the [official project](https://github.com/vrm-c/UniVRM#installation) for installing UniVRM.
 It is tested using Unity 2022.3 with no issues.

 ### 2. Install DressingTools

-You are **unable to install DressingTools through VCC** if you want to use UniVRM.
-Follow the instructions from the [installation guide](/docs/getting-started/installation#via-unitypackage) to install with the only three available ways listed below:
+If you want to use DressingTools outside VCC supported Unity versions, follow the instructions from the [installation guide](/docs/getting-started/installation#via-unitypackage) to install with the only three available ways listed below:

 - Via .unitypackage